 Rangers vs Orioles: Starting Lineups, Minor League Recap, Injury Report

-The Texas Rangers look to snap a five-game skid as they take on the 104-loss Baltimore Orioles.
+The Texas Rangers look to build off their big win from Friday night as they continue their four-game series with the Baltimore Orioles.

 Rangers Injury Report